dabit3/react-notes/README.md

 This section introduces React basics.
 You will learn how to bootstrap a new React app with the Create React App CLI.
 In subsequent parts of the tutorial, you will gradually add new cloud functionality to your application.

 > If you want to integrate Amplify Framework into an existing React application, you can skip Part 1 and start directly to Part 2.
-Also, follow the directions that are labeled as Existing App to integrate a cloud feature into your app.

 ### Install the Create React App CLI and Create a New Project
 The easiest way to create an React application is with the Create React App Command Line Interface (CLI).
 To install the CLI, run the following command in your terminal: